dankelley/oceglider/sandbox/dk/qc/qc06_help.md

 *Keyboard shortcuts*

 The following key-press events provide a quick way to navigate graphical views.
+(Whether a given event has an effect depends on the focus.)

 * `n`: in yo-focus, go to the next yo.
 (Ignored in mission-focus.)
 * `p`: in yo-focus, go to the previous yo.
 (Ignored in mission-focus.)
 * `m`: in yo-focus, switch to mission-focus.
 (Ignored in mission-focus.)
 * `y`: in mission-focus, switch to yo-focus.
 (Ignored in yo-focus.)
-* `s`: in mission-focus, save the yo number under the mouse.
+* `s`: in mission-focus, select the yo number under the mouse, so that the next `y` operation will open a graph for that yo.
 (Ignored in mission-focus.)
+* `?`: provides this summary

 *Typical workflow*